btrplace/migrations-UCC-15/README.md

 ### Prepare the scenario execution

-The `translate` file must be modified to allow to translate VMs and g5k nodes names into the BtrPlace internal VMs and nodes names:
+The `g5k-1.0-SNAPSHOT/scripts/translate` file must be modified to allow to translate VMs and g5k nodes names into the BtrPlace internal VMs and nodes names, like this:

 ``` txt
 vm-1 vm#0